Browns' Landry calls Ravens CB Peters 'coward' for spitting - WHIZ News

+CLEVELAND (AP) — Days after their hard-hitting game, the Ravens and Browns are still bashing each other.

-CLEVELAND (AP) — Browns wide receiver Jarvis Landry called Ravens cornerback Marcus Peters “a coward” for appearing to spit at him during Monday night’s game.
+Cleveland wide receiver Jarvis Landry on Thursday called Baltimore cornerback Marcus Peters “a coward” for appearing to spit at him during Monday night’s game.

 A video taken from the national TV broadcast shows Peters spitting in Landry’s direction at the end of the first quarter.
 Landry has his back turned and is walking in the opposite direction and toward Cleveland’s huddle when Peters spits.